Centaurioun/pulp-stones/references/md/Hillmann_Geurtsen_1997_Light-microscopical_investigation_of_the_distribution_of_extracellular_matrix.md

 Department of Conservative Dentistry and Periodontology, Dental School, Medical University Hannover, Carl-Neuberg-Str.
 1, D-30625 Hannover, Germany
+Received: 21 August 1996 / Accepted: 13 January 1997 **
+## **Abstract**

-Received: 21 August 1996 / Accepted: 13 January 1997 **Abstract.** The distribution of extracellular matrix mole­cules, especially collagen types I, III, V, and VI, in the extracellular matrix of the connective tissue of human dental pulp of various ages was studied by polarization and indirect immunofluorescence microscopy by using a conventional fluorescence microscope and a confocal la­ser scanning microscope.
+.** The distribution of extracellular matrix mole­cules, especially collagen types I, III, V, and VI, in the extracellular matrix of the connective tissue of human dental pulp of various ages was studied by polarization and indirect immunofluorescence microscopy by using a conventional fluorescence microscope and a confocal la­ser scanning microscope.
 Polarization and immunofluo­rescence microscopy of paraffin sections showed thick fibers of collagen type I, which represented the main component of the connective tissue matrix of the dental pulp.
 By indirect immunofluorescence, thin fibers and small bundles of collagen type III were determined to be one of the main fibrillar elements present in the dental pulp matrix.
 Collagen type IV was detected by a clear intense staining of the basement membrane of blood ves­sels at all ages examined.
 Collagens type V and VI formed a dense meshwork of thin microfibrils through­out the stroma of the connective tissue of the dental pulp.
 These fibers were localized around blood vessels and appeared to be enriched in the subodontoblastic lay­er.
 Investigations by means of confocal laser scanning microscopy revealed fibers of collagen type VI spiralling between fully differentiated odontoblasts toward the pre­dentin layer.
 With advancing age, the connective tissue matrix appeared to be condensed and aggregates of thick fiber bundles could be observed.
 Furthermore, the partic­ipation of various collagen types in the composition of pulp stones was shown.
 These calcifications and diffuse calcifications increased in frequency with advancing age in a statistically significant manner.
 **Key words:** Teeth - Dental pulp - Immunohistology - Extracellular matrix - Collagen - Aging - Human
-This study was supported by the Deutsche Gesellschaft fur Zahn-, Mund- und Kieferheilkunde *Correspondence to:* G. Hillmann (Tel.: +49-511-532-4815; Fax: +49-511-532-4811) **Introduction**
+This study was supported by the Deutsche Gesellschaft fur Zahn-, Mund- und Kieferheilkunde *Correspondence to:* G. Hillmann (Tel.: +49-511-532-4815; Fax: +49-511-532-4811) **
+## **Introduction**

+**
 The connective tissue of the dental pulp is composed of several types of macromolecules and is specifically in­volved in the production and maintenance of dentin.
 In oral soft tissues, the extracellular matrix comprises four major classes of molecules, namely the collagens, proteo­glycans, glycosaminoglycans, and elastin.
 The extracellu­lar matrix is considered to act as an important determina­tor of cellular gene expression and differentiation.
 Pulp fibers have been classified histologically as re­ticular fibers, including von Korff-fibers, collagen fibers, and elastic fibers.
 The classification of the pulp fibers re­lies on staining and morphological characteristics, but the nature of the fibrillar materials in the dental pulp re­mains contentious.
 Of the collagens occurring in the connective tissue, types 1, III, and V belong to the class of fibril-forming collagens.
 Both types 1 and 111 account for the bulk of the tissue collagen (Shuttleworth et al. 1978, 1980).
 Type 111 collagen is often found together with type 1.
 However, type III consists of fibrils of much smaller di­ameter (Lapiere et al.